green-api/whatsapp-chatbot-js-v2/docs/README.md

 ### Support Ticket Bot

-See [`examples/tickets.ts`](_media/tickets.ts) for a complete example of a support ticket system demonstrating state management, file handling, and complex conversation flows.
+See `examples/tickets.ts` for a complete example of a support ticket system demonstrating state management, file handling, and complex conversation flows.

 ### Custom Storage Implementation

-Check [`examples/custom-storage/`](_media/custom-storage-example.ts) for an example of implementing a custom storage provider with a simple bot implementation.
+Check `examples/custom-storage/` for an example of implementing a custom storage provider with a simple bot implementation.

+### Demo chatbot example

+Check out [our demo chatbot](https://github.com/green-api/whatsapp-demo-chatbot-js-v2) to see a big scale implementation, based on GREEN-API

 ## License